Where Do Dealers Get Their Used Cars

 Alan isn’t happy with his used car purchase.
 “About six months ago, I bought a used luxury SUV,” says the Los Angeles resident and retired attorney.
 “I had wanted one for a while and was happy with the car for the first month, but then it began to have a problem with its transmission.
 I was surprised since the car was just three years old.

 “Then the situation got worse,” he added, taking another sip of coffee.
 “While I was having the transmission fixed, the shop doing the repair found evidence that it had been a rental car at the airport before I bought it from a local independent used car lot.
 A rental car!
 I couldn’t believe it,” he said, clearly frustrated.
 “I never would have purchased the car had I known that.
 Where do all of those used cars come from?
 Where do the dealers get them?
 I should have asked more questions before I bought it.”
 The answers to Alan’s questions aren’t as complicated as some used car shoppers may think.
-There are a handful of supply chains that keep used car lots stocked.
-Here we’ll explore each and explain why it’s important information for any used car shopper.

 Most Used Cars Come From Auctions